Best Practices for Effective Healthcare Contract Management

 Wherever you and your team choose to store your healthcare agreements (network servers, shared drives, dedicated contract management software), be sure your contracts are always organized so you can quickly and easily find the information you need.
 Every team has different contract storage needs based on the volume of documents and the amount of risk within those agreements (what are the repercussions if an insurance agreement lapses without your knowledge?), so there is no one-size-fits-all solution.
 The important thing is that your data is stored in a centralized contract repository, where it's organized, secure, and accessible.

 As mentioned, healthcare contracts are often long, complicated documents, industry regulations are constantly changing, and the repercussions of mismanaging your agreements can be severe.
 That’s why it’s so important for those involved with managing healthcare contracts to keep an open dialogue with team members, department heads, and other stakeholders.

 Work with the risk and compliance teams to be sure you understand the latest regulations and how they impact your active and future contracts.
 Share relevant details with cross-functional stakeholders so they can make informed business decisions.
 Remind the appropriate parties of upcoming contract deadlines and milestones so they have enough time to evaluate and take action.
 The more transparency and communication there is around your organization’s contracts, the easier it will be to mitigate risk and eliminate surprises.

 Find the Right Technology to Help

 Though there’s no one-size-fits-all healthcare contract management solution, it’s important to identify any challenges you have managing contracts and invest in the right technology to solve those problems.
-Based on the importance of carefully managing physician contracts, real estate agreements, equipment lease agreements, and other healthcare contracts, dedicated contract management software is a popular solution in the healthcare industry.
+Based on the importance of carefully managing physician contracts, real estate agreements, equipment lease agreements, and other healthcare contracts, dedicated CLM software is a popular solution in the healthcare industry.